 What should you wear?
 The key here is to “think pink!”
 Yes, you will be making your way through the mud and muck, but Dirty Girls finish with flair.
 Tutus, tiaras, boas, glitter lashes, sweat bands, bandanas, wigs, wings, and pretty much anything else that screams “femininity” will be worn by participants.
 Find a few items that you can add to your post-race ensemble (pops of pink look great next to dirt IRL and in photos).

-- DO try on your outfit before race day.
+- DO try on your running Halloween costumes before race day.
 This will allow you to give it a whirl around the block and see what works and what doesn’t.
 If something bunches or rides up, now is the time to switch it out.
 You don’t want to be uncomfortable during the event.

 - DON’T forget that functionality is fun (and important)!
 We love boas too, but if you’re doing multiple challenges or obstacles, they may become a hindrance.